mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-there are no permanent bodies of water on the surface of the planet, Khii Isis has liquid water underground in artesian wells and aquifers, percolating to the surface due to tidal forces from the world’s moon and companion star.
-The world’s population expansion over the past few centuries has necessitated the drilling of hundreds of additional wells, co-located with the world’s cities, towns and settlements.
+there are no permanent bodies of water on the surface of the planet, Khii Isis has liquid water underground in artesian wells and aquifers, percolating to the surface due to tidal forces from the world's moon and companion star.
+The world's population expansion over the past few centuries has necessitated the drilling of hundreds of additional wells, co-located with the world's cities, towns and settlements.

 After the Chanestin yolk was thrown off, the locals